 All practices and team events need to be uploaded into TeamSnap so your team has access to the information.
 The SAMHA Ice Allocator will add all EFHL games.

-SAMHA has 59 teams that play in the Edmonton Federation Hockey League (EFHL).
+SAMHA has OVER 70 teams that play in the Edmonton Federation Hockey League (EFHL).

-Prior to this season, the Minor Hockey Associations in the surrounding area of Edmonton formed the Interlock group; participating in the Edmonton Federation Hockey League (EFHL).
+Prior to 2021, the Minor Hockey Associations in the surrounding area of Edmonton formed the Interlock group, participating in the Edmonton Federation Hockey League (EFHL).

-Earlier this year the Interlock group made a commitment to pursue equalized representation within the existing league structure and to expand the league.
+In early 2021, the Interlock group of associations made a commitment to pursue equalized representation within the existing league structure and to expand the league.

 In May of 2021, the Interlock partners and Hockey Edmonton formed a new EFHL structure.

-The EFHL now operates independent of Hockey Edmonton and has a constitution and bylaws that supports an equal representation of all member associations.
+The EFHL now operates independently of Hockey Edmonton and has a constitution and bylaws that support an equal representation of all member associations.